kelloggm/wpi-paper/experiments/experimental-procedure.md

 This document describes the procedure for adding a new project to the experiments in the WPI paper.

-For a shorter version of experimental-procedure, open experimental-procedure-short.md.
+For a shorter version of experimental-procedure, go to experimental-procedure-short.md.

 The input to the procedure is a program that typechecks using one or more Checker Framework typecheckers.